Welcome to Raw Feeding!

 Raw Feeding Common FAQ's

 A study showed that if you feed a dog a salmonella laced raw food, it was likely to have the same salmonella in its feces.
 This, the CVMA warns, makes them a contamination vector to humans.
-Well, it only does if a) you feed raw food loaded with salmonella and then b) eat dog poop or handle it without washing your hands afterwards.
-Pretty easy things to remember not to do, right?
+In truth, this transmission can only occur if a) you handle pet food loaded with salmonella and don't perform proper hand hygiene or b) you handle dog feces and don't perform proper hand hygiene.

 Until a bone is cooked, it’s generally safe to consume.
 The smallest dogs and cats have strong jaws and can crush bones into pieces small enough to safely swallow.
 Some pets may swallow pieces that are too large, if they gag/choke on a piece, its not because of the bones, but the size of the morsel.
 For these ones, ground mixes may be a better choice.
 We do caution about cut bones, like porkchops and t-bones, because they can break into pieces that are not naturally formed, and can be sharp and damaging.
 Whole ribs, whole chicken quarters, whole backs or necks, marrow bones, knuckles all are safe as long as they are not cooked, and as long as the pet does not try to swallow too big a piece.